reinaldncku/recsys/README.md

 ## Foundational Neural Recommender Models
 ### NCF
 This time, we will talk about implementing collaborative filtering using deep learning and neural networks, AKA neural collaborative filtering (NCF).
-Its difference with matrix factorization are highlighted in this **[paper](https://dl.acm.org/doi/pdf/10.1145/3383313.3412488)** by Rendle et al. (2020).
+Its differences with matrix factorization are highlighted in this **[paper](https://dl.acm.org/doi/pdf/10.1145/3383313.3412488)** by Rendle et al. (2020).

 Designing a CF model involves two crucial steps or procedures.
 The first step is learning user and item representations, and the second step is modeling user-item interactions based on those representations.
 One of the fundamental works in the utilization of NN in CF is called neural collaborative filtering (NCF) **[(He et al., 2017)](https://dl.acm.org/doi/pdf/10.1145/3038912.3052569?casa_token=PCPE6Y-KhqkAAAAA:8Zf5UV5HKgeUrlBqwitykc8WHpu_0eKVOO8lnNLhun8aON_TvLoQbvIqUFdHOAenjeEwsr57wt6Q7A)**.
 NCF, originally implemented for implicit feedback data-driven CF, learns non-linear, flexible, and more abstractive interactions between users and items by employing MLP layers as its interaction function.
 An MLP-based interaction function overcomes the limitations of an inner product-based interaction function.
 The latter is said to be sub-optimal to learn rich yet complicated patterns from real-world data.